PPG Paints Arena Public Art

 Garden Passage is the proposed pedestrian connection linking the southwest and northwest plazas of PPG Paints Arena.
 The total cost for the project is estimated at $2.47 million.
 Per the recommendations of the New Arena Public Art Master Plan, the design team selection process was completed in two-stages, with a Design Team Selection Committee first recommending three finalists and later a team to be awarded the commission.

 A request for qualifications (RFQ) was distributed to artists and design firms around the world and was also advertised in local newspapers and regional artist emailing lists.
 After reviewing proposals and interviewing each of the teams, the selection committee recommended the selection of Hood Design (Oakland, CA).
 Walter Hood, principal of Hood Design, is both an artist and a landscape architect.
 The project, entitled Curtain Call, involves a series of rain gardens surrounded by vertical frames that will display thousands of images collected through a process of engaging the local community.
-Construction will begin once funding is secured.
+The project is proceeding with Walter Hood (designer of Curtain Call), Pittsburgh Penguins & its development partners, and the SEA, to further evaluate the feasibility of an alternate location in the adjacent Lower Hill Redevelopment Site.
+Based on the outcomes, a community presentation will be made.

 |Artist / Landscape Architect: